 Road surface was sunny and dry when I tested the Sport Glide and the tires, set up provided solid grip!

-A single four-piston calliper bites a 300mm floating disc up front, with a two-pot sliding calliper gripping a 292 mm rear disc.
+A single four-piston caliper bites a 300mm floating disc up front, with a two-pot sliding caliper gripping a 292 mm rear disc.
 I found the braking perfectly enough and had some unexpected quick-stops to test the ABS, standard to the Sport Glide.
 The ABS system worked as expected – excellently!
 The braking capacity, though a single disc in the front, proved perfect delivering great response, plenty of power without creating too much dive.

 Harley-Davidson Sport Glide Photo Gallery